Myin-Studios/LumEngine/README.md

 # Disclaimer
-This is a Myin Studios proprietary project.
+This is a Myin Studios open source project.
-**Don't distribute this without our permission and use the code for personal use or for helping us developing this project.**
+**Please: don't distribute this without our permission and use the code for personal use or for helping us developing this project.**